-- Creating and preserving the value, assets and reputation of the company: - Securing the company's decision-making and processes to facilitate the achievement of targets; - Encouraging that actions are consistent with the company's values; - Make company staff take ownership by setting out a common approach to major risks.
+- Creating and preserving the value, assets and reputation of the company; - Securing the company's decision-making and processes to facilitate the achievement of targets; - Encouraging actions that are consistent with the company's values; - Bringing company staff together around a common approach to major risks.

 The mapping of Group risks is updated every year.
 In 2013, the methodology for identifying operational risks changed.
-This mapping will now be carried out during the first quarter (post budgetary planning) to include the inputs resulting from this process into the year.
+This mapping is now carried out during the first quarter (post budgetary planning) to include the inputs resulting from this process into the year.
 A risk owner is appointed for each operational risk.